Skip to main content

 Get more powerline safety facts from the Electrical Safety Authority.

-Stop, Look, Live: powerline safety tips for households
+Stop, Look, Live: powerline safety tips for households and residents

 1. Look up for powerlines.
 Before you start yard work or outdoor home maintenance, look up for powerlines, including the service line that may run overhead from a hydro pole to the electricity stack on your home.
 Be especially aware of powerlines that may be hidden by trees.